hashicorp/consul/website/source/docs/guides/autopilot.html.md

 ## Server Health Checking

 An internal health check runs on the leader to track the stability of servers.
-</br>A server is considered healthy if all of the following conditions are true:
+<br>A server is considered healthy if all of the following conditions are true:

-- It has a SerfHealth status of 'Alive'
+* It has a SerfHealth status of 'Alive'
-- The time since its last contact with the current leader is below `LastContactThreshold`
+* The time since its last contact with the current leader is below `LastContactThreshold`
-- Its latest Raft term matches the leader's term
+* Its latest Raft term matches the leader's term
-- The number of Raft log entries it trails the leader by does not exceed `MaxTrailingLogs`
+* The number of Raft log entries it trails the leader by does not exceed `MaxTrailingLogs`

-The status of these health checks can be viewed through the [`/v1/operator/autopilot/health`] (/api/operator.html#autopilot-health) HTTP endpoint, with a top level `Healthy` field indicating the overall status of the cluster:
+The status of these health checks can be viewed through the [`/v1/operator/autopilot/health`](/api/operator.html#autopilot-health) HTTP endpoint, with a top level
+`Healthy` field indicating the overall status of the cluster:

 ```